 Our ambitious goal, results, and water health indicators provide a north star for organizations within the OLW Network to head towards.
 However these metrics are high-level, making it difficult to attribute progress on any of these fronts to specific actions.

-We still need a way to assess and enhance our collective performance towards the achievement of the ambitious goal of all Canada’s waters in good health by 2030...
+We still need a way to assess and enhance our collective performance towards the achievement of the ambitious goal of all waters in Canada in good health by 2030...

 That’s where the shared measurement system comes in.
 It’s our tangible strategy to guide the many actors in the freshwater community to work together as a connected and aligned Network.